ztfo/arreglo/README.md

    * Enter a song title
    * Choose a genre
    * Set desired length and tempo
-   * Add instrument patterns:
+   * Add semantic patterns:
+     - Use descriptive names (e.g., "kick - 4x", "bassline - melody")
      - Type manually and click "Add Pattern", or
      - Upload a DAW screenshot to extract track names
-   * Select desired song sections
+   * Select desired sections
    * Adjust creativity level
    * Click "Create Arrangement"

 4. View Your Arrangement:
    * See a grid showing when each instrument plays
-   * Each row represents an instrument
+   * Each row represents an instrument with its specific pattern type
-   * Colored cells show active bars for each instrument
+   * Colored cells show active bars based on musical context
    * Section labels show the structure of your song

 ### Requirements